unchartedsoftware/aperture-tiles/docs/src/docs/development/how-to/configuration/readme.md

 ##### <a name="layer-renderers"></a> Renderers #####

-This option defines which renderer the server should use to render tiles.
-The renderer will be dependent on the type of tile data.
-The current renderer options are:
+The **renderer** defines how tiles are rendered on the server side.
+Renderers are dependent on the type of tile data.
+The renderer options are:

 <div class="props">
 	<table class="summaryTable" width="100%">